vimc/montagu-ci/README.md

 The JDK, Apache Tomcat, TeamCity WAR file and MySQL JDBC driver are downloaded by the scripts and saved to the `downloads` directory.

-By default Ubuntu 12.04 VMs are used for the server and agents, except agent03 which is configured to use a CentOS 6.4 VM.
-The nodes array in the `Vagrantfile` can be modified to change the OS used by any of the VMs.
-Both the server and agents can be run on either Ubuntu 12.04 or CentOS 6.4.
+By default Ubuntu 16.04 VMs are used for the server and agents.

 ## Starting the TeamCity server

 To create the TeamCity server VM and start the server, run:

-    $ vagrant up teamcity
+    $ vagrant up server

 (Note: the first run may take up to 10 minutes).

-To create and start a TeamCity build agent, run the following command after replacing `vm-name` with `agent01`, `agent02` or `agent03`.
+To create and start a TeamCity build agent, run `vagrant up` with one of the agent names;

+    $ vagrant up montagu-ci-agent-01
+    $ vagrant up montagu-ci-agent-02
-    $ vagrant up [vm-name]
+    $ vagrant up montagu-ci-agent-03

 ## Accessing the TeamCity server

-Once the server is started it can be accessed at the following URL: [http://192.168.80.10:8111/teamcity](http://192.168.80.10:8111/teamcity).
+Once the server it started, it can be accessed at http://fi--didelx05:8111/teamcity (which is forwarded from the server VM).

+Once one or more agents have been started they can be authorised from the Agents page in the web UI, http://fi--didelx05:8111/teamcity/agents.html.

 See the [TeamCity Administrator's Guide](https://confluence.jetbrains.com/display/TCD9/Administrator%27s+Guide) for configuring the server.

-Once one or more agents have been started they can be authorised from the Agents page in the web UI, [http://192.168.80.10:8111/teamcity/agents.html](http://192.168.80.10:8111/teamcity/agents.html).
+## VIMC notes

+The server provisioning takes about 10-15 minutes including downloading.
+There will be a couple of minutes lag between the VM starting and the landing page being available.
+The maintenance page will also about 5 minutes to get through, after which there is a licence agreement to deal with.

+Then start an agent.
+It'll take about 10 minutes to come up, too and should immediately appear in [the agents page](http://fi--didelx05:8111/teamcity/agents.html) under "Unauthorized".
+Clicking the tab takes you through to the [page to authorise the agent](http://fi--didelx05:8111/teamcity/agents.html?tab=unauthorizedAgents) and will likely be saying "Agent has unregistered (will upgrade)".
+This seems to take 10 minutes or so to complete.